Dr. Hager Dental Laboratory

 Our dental technicians and dentists enjoy working together on any aspects that arise over the entire technical manufacturing phase for the dental prosthetic solution.
 Each case is then discussed to decide on the individual form of crowns, colour design, functional variants and other important aspects from a specialist perspective.

-During your stay in the practice, you can observe these processes from our laboratory viewing window in the waiting room.
+During your stay in the practice in Bietingen, you can observe these processes from our laboratory viewing window in the waiting room.

 The “all-under-one-roof” principle that we apply at the Dr. Hager Dental Practices, in combination with dentists and dental laboratories in both dental practices, is particularly valued by our patients.
 Each location offers a highly-specialised team of dental technicians, equipped with the most cutting-edge devices for digital three-dimensional planning and manufacture of dental prosthetic solutions.
 These processes ensure a high degree of perfection.